etsaone/etsa/Constitution.md

 ## Section 2

 The Monarch is the chairman of the election commission.
-He/she can appoint any amount of members as election commissioners.
+He/she can appoint or fire any amount of members as election commissioners.

 These people have no term limits, and this whole government branch works and operates under the supervision of the monarchy of the commonwealth.

-Election commissioners can be hired and fired anytime by the Monarchy.

 ## Section 3